eublockmove/ICX-AutoStaker/README.md

 echo "bash autostaker.sh" >> ~/.profile
 ```
 Change path if the script is located in other place than your home directory.
-Every time you log in to your Ubuntu, ICX AutoStaker is going to check if there is more than 1 ICX to claim.
-If there is, then it will automatically claim, stake and vote.
+Every time you log in to your Ubuntu, ICX AutoStaker will check if there is more than 1 ICX to claim.
+If there is, it will automatically claim, stake and vote.

 ## Mac OS Setup
 Install Homebrew: